 Who is administering the Purdue Quality of Work Environment Initiative Employee Survey?

 The advisory committee for this initiative is being led by Dr. Ellen Ernst Kossek, the Basil S. Turner Professor of Management at Krannert and research director of the Butler Center for Leadership Excellence, and Dr. Deborah Rupp, the William C. Byham Chair in Industrial/Organizational Psychology.
 Committee members include representatives from APSAC, CSSAC and Human Resources.
 Dr. Rupp and Dr. Kossek are overseeing survey administration and data collection and analysis.

 Is the survey confidential?

-The online survey has been programmed so that no personally identifiable information (for example, your IP address) will be recorded – your survey responses will remain confidential.
+The online survey has been programmed so that no personally identifiable information (for example, the address of the computer used) will be recorded – your survey responses will remain confidential.
 All data will be stored in a secure place, and the final dataset will contain no personally identifiable information such as names or email addresses.
 The results of the survey will be reported in the aggregate – group level trends and key themes will be shared, but your responses will not be reported individually.